ahmaazouzi/cs-topics/systems/virtualMemory.md

 - If a process violates any of these permissions, the CPU triggers a protection fault and transfers control to an exception handler in the kernel.
 This is reported as the famous or infamous *segmentation fault*!!
 Ahha, that's what it is!!

 ## Address Translation:
 - This section offers a rough overview of the basics of address translation and the hardware's role in virtual memory.
+The following tables show the meanings of the symbols that will be used through this section:

-- Basic Parameters:
+*- Basic Parameters:*

 | Symbol | Description |
 | --- | --- |